graphicmida-wq/SurfAcademy/replit.md

 ### Technical Implementations

 The project is structured as a full-stack TypeScript monorepo.
 It uses `zod` for schema validation and `date-fns` for date handling.
 Server-side image uploads are managed directly to Google Cloud Storage (GCS) into a `/public/` directory, returning public GCS URLs.
-A system is in place to export development data (hero slides, page headers, courses, surf camps, custom pages with blocks) to a `production-seed-data.json` file, which automatically seeds the production database on first deploy.
+A system is in place to export development data (hero slides, page headers, courses, clinics, custom pages with blocks) to a `production-seed-data.json` file, which automatically seeds the production database on first deploy.

+**Newsletter System**: Integrated SendGrid-based newsletter management with contact management, campaign creation, double opt-in subscription, email tracking via webhooks, GDPR compliance (IP tracking, timestamps), and automated cron job for scheduled campaigns.

 ## External Dependencies